 Sign up to Scratch

 Before starting this e-card project you will need to sign up to Scratch to get your own username and password.
 This way you can save your Scratch projects online in your user profile.
-If you need extra help, download this pdf guide on how to sign up to Scratch.
+If you need extra help, here’s how to sign up to Scratch.